topo-gps/ios-manual/en/waypoints/waypoint_details.rst

 On the top right of the waypoint details screen you find a map icon with a slash.
 If you tap this button, the waypoint will be removed from the main map.
 If the waypoint is not loaded on the map, a map icon withouth a slash is shown.
 If you tap that icon, the waypoint will be loaded on the map and you will return to the main map.

 The waypoint details screen contains information about the waypoint, such as the title and the coordinates.
 If available you can also find here a description, photos, a phone number and/or an URL.

 The coordinates are displayed in various formats.
-You can set the displayed coordinate types via 'Menu > More > Settings > :ref:`Displayed coordinate types <sec-settings-coordinates>`'.
+You can set the displayed coordinate types by tapping the '>' next to the coordinates.
+If you press long on the coordinates you can select them and copy the coordinates in text format.

 The physical address of a waypoint is also displayed in the details screen.
 If the address of a waypoint is still unknown, Topo GPS will look up this address in a database of Apple.
 For this you have to enable the option :ref:`Addresses - find automatically <sec-settings-addresses>` in the :ref:`settings <ss-settings>`.
 You have also to be connected to the internet.